blst-security/firecracker/README.md

 (If you want to view the shell script(or even help to improving it - [/scripts/install.sh](/scripts/install.sh))

  ##### Containerized version
- You can get Cherrybomb through its containerized version which is hosted on AWS ECR, and requires an API key that you can get on that address(the loading is a bit slow) - [https://cicd.blstsecurity.com/](https://cicd.blstsecurity.com/)
+ You can get Cherrybomb through its containerized version which is hosted on AWS ECR, and requires an API key that you can get on that address(the loading is a bit slow) - DEPRECATED FOR NOW

 ```
 docker run --mount type=bind,source=[PATH TO OAS],destination=/home public.ecr.aws/blst-security/cherrybomb:latest cherrybomb -f /home/[OAS NAME] --api-key=[API-KEY]